jopraveen/jopraveen.github.io/_posts/2024-11-17-xss-finder.md

 ![](https://raw.githubusercontent.com/jopraveen/jopraveen/refs/heads/main/imgs/Pasted%20image%2020241023225435.png)

 - The exploit hits our breakpoint, now just step through the instructions and check are there any issues while jumping and placing the required values in the registers
-- It executed the `xor rax,rax` correctly but, the it jumped to another unwanted instruction next
+- It executed the `xor rax,rax` correctly but, then it jumped to another unwanted instruction next
 - Also we have another problem next

 ![](https://raw.githubusercontent.com/jopraveen/jopraveen/refs/heads/main/imgs/Pasted%20image%2020241023230330.png)